 Edgar Percival made the first flight of the prototype Q6, G-AEYE, at Luton on 14 September 1937.
 Its speed and rate of climb were a massive improvement on the similarly-engined dH89a Dragon Rapide.
 Its closest competitor was the Mile M8 Peregrine, but the small Miles company was heavily committed to production of the Magister trainer for the RAF and was unable to put the Peregrine into production.
 The demise of the British Aircraft Manufacturing Company (BA) IV Double Eagle II had also left a gap in the market.
 'Flight' magazine's October 27 1938 issue reported an early sales success for the Q6, with two sold to Lietuvos Oro Linijus (Lithuanian National Airlines); these aircraft were captured and impressed into Soviet Air Force service during 1940.
 The quoted price for a Q6 in 1939 was £4700.

-Private owners included The Marquess of Londonderry, whose aircraft was impressed into RAF service and is one of two Q6s believed to have been lost during the Battle of France.
-The Rt Hon Viscount Forbes, British Air Attache in Bucharest from 31 October 1939 and later the head of RAF Intelligence in Athens, also took delivery of a Q6, which was impressed into RAF service and was last seen in Egypt in 1943.
+Private owners included the King of Iraq and The Marquess of Londonderry, whose aircraft was impressed into RAF service and is one of two Q6s believed to have been lost during the Battle of France.
+The Rt Hon Viscount Forbes, British Air Attache in Bucharest from 31 October 1939 and later the head of RAF Intelligence in Athens, also took delivery of a Q6 in which he carried out a number of clandestine missions in Central Europe.
 Two examples were exported to India, serving with Tata Ltd and HEH The Nizam's State railway, Hyderabad.
 One example was purchased by the Australian Civil Air Board and was used for the carriage of Government ministers.
-This aeroplane crashed, with the loss of 2 lives, in 1947.

 One Q6 was registered to Baron Leon Sternberg de Armella, fitted with Ratier variable pitch propellors and placed on the French register.
 Armella was a pre-war military pilot and reservist who was mobilized on the outbreak of war in 1939.
 Refusing the Armistice, he was demobilized in July 1940 and made his way to New York, where he joined the Free French Air Force under the name Bernard Duperier and travelled to England.
 Serving with 242, 615 and 340 (Free French) Squadrons as a fighter pilot, Duperier commanded 341 (Free French) Sqn and was Wing Leader at RAF Biggin Hill.
 His final tally was 7 enemy aircraft destroyed and 4 damaged.
 After parachuting into France to join the staff of General Keonig, commander of French Forces of the Interior, he was wounded during the operation to gain the surrender of German forces at Saint Brieuc.
 Post war, Duperier served as a member of the French parliament between 1962-1967; he died in 1995.

 The RAF ordered a batch of Q6s and the remaining civilian examples were impressed into military service during 1940, serving with the RAF and the Royal Navy.
-The RAF named the Q6 the Petrel and employed it as a crew and VIP transport with 24 Sqn and its offshoot 510 Sqn, which later became the Metropolitan Communications Squadron and with 173 and 267 Sqns in Egypt.
-Two of the RAF examples were transferred to the Egyptian Army Air Force and thence the Royal Egyptian Air Force.
+The RAF employed the Q6 as a crew and VIP transport with 24 Sqn and its offshoot 510 Sqn, which later became the Metropolitan Communications Squadron and with 173 and 267 Sqns in Egypt.
+Two examples served with the the Egyptian Air Force.
 One of the Royal Navy aeroplanes was allotted to Flag Officer Carrier Training, which suggests there may be some truth in the rumour that a Q6 has been operated from an aircraft carrier!

-G-AFFD in its present home - in the expert hands of restorer Rex Ford
+G-AFFD in her present home - in the expert hands of restorer Rex Ford

 Percival Q6 G-AFFD